mitranim/wordplay/readme.md

 aperight (simian that consistently walks upright 🐒) © LR

-sonflower (the existence of which implies the existence of "momflower" and more) © M
+sonflower (existence of which implies existence of "momflower" and more) © M

 opteamize © M